charleylla/maruko/packages/maruko-cli/README.md

 ### Component Templates

-alse, you can choose the template of your component, we support the following template styles:
+Also, you can choose the template of your component, we support the following template styles:

 - Mobx
 - React Hooks with useReducer
 - React Hooks with useState

-to create a component with a certain template, you can run ``` maruko g c <your-component-name> -t <component-type>```, we currently support the following component types:
+To create a component with a certain template, you can run ``` maruko g c <your-component-name> -t <component-type>```, we currently support the following component types:

 - mobx (or you can use the alias name 'm')
 - hooks-reducer (or you can use the alias name 'r')
 - hooks-state (or you can use the alias name 's')

-for example:
+For example:

 ```
 maruko g c test -t mobx